lightning/bolts/03-transactions.md

     OP_ENDIF
     OP_CHECKSIG

-It is spent by a transaction with nSequence field set to `to-self-delay` (which can only be valid after that duration has passed), and witness script `<local-delayedsig>`.
+It is spent by a transaction with nSequence field set to `to-self-delay` (which can only be valid after that duration has passed), and witness script `<local-delayedsig> 0`.

 If a revoked commit tx is published, the other party can spend this output immediately with the following witness script: